Johnmalc/Aplikace/README.md

 This application connects and checks if the product exists or not.
-Possible works with many websites, but only one is tested (max.
+Possible work with many websites, but only one is tested (max.
 2).

 # Documentation #